Ameritas makes it easy for you to understand and use your benefits. The answers to these frequently asked questions can get you started.

 Can I see any dentist or am I required to choose one from your network providers?

 You are always free to visit any dentist you choose.
-However, you may benefit from lower out-of-pocket savings when you visit one of our network providers.
+However, you may benefit from lower out-of-pocket costs when you visit one of our network providers.

 How do I know if my dentist is part of the network?